Modular Building Maintenance Inspection Checklist & What to Know About Permitting

 There are many benefits of creating - and sticking to - a modular building maintenance inspection checklist, including:

-- Extends the useful lifespan of your modular building and keeps it looking like new
+- Extends the useful lifespan of your modular building and keeps it looking like new.

-- Helps prevent weather-related damage and ensures your building can handle the elements
+- Helps prevent weather-related damage and ensures your building can handle the elements.

-- Allows you to catch minor issues before they become major, expensive problems
+- Allows you to catch minor issues before they become major, expensive problems.

-While you may be able to make some fixes on your own, contact your dealer if routine maintenance uncovers the need for more complicated repairs.
+While you may be able to make some fixes on your own, contact your dealer if routine maintenance uncovers the need for more complicated repairs.Listed below, we will cover some of the top places to inspect and maintenance tasks to do on your own.

 Doors & Windows